 THE WHOLESALER OR DISTRIBUTOR

 The wholesaler or distributor is anyone who takes possession of a product between the manufacturer and the retailer.
 These “middlemen” can often make the task of distributing large numbers of products around the world simple for companies that don’t have the capacity to do so on their own.
-As far as product liability goes, distributors are also responsible for making sure retailers only receive products which are safe for sale.
-If they receive a product from the manufacturer which is knowingly unfit for consumption or use and still send it to retailers, they could be blamed in the even that product causes you harm.
+As far as product liability goes, distributors are also responsible for making sure retailers only receive products that are safe for sale.
+If they receive a product from the manufacturer which is knowingly unfit for consumption or use and still send it to retailers, they could be blamed in the event that the product causes them harm.